JoePrinzevalli/data-pagination-and-filtering/README.md

 # data-pagination-and-filtering
- using pagination to enhance a web page's usability
+ Using pagination to enhance a web page's usability.
+ Dynamically displays 9 students per page, and adapts to newly added/removed students.